Minnesota Personal Injury FAQs

 Whether your personal injury claim is successful depends on a number of circumstances.
 For example, in the case of a dog bite claim, the defendant can only win if they prove the injured person provoked the dog to attack.
 So, in that instance, your chances of success would be great.
 Other kinds of claims, however, are much trickier.
 Your success depends on the skill and experience your attorney brings to the case.
 A good attorney can make the difference between little or no settlement and thousands, even millions of dollars in compensation.

-At the Paige Donnelly law firm, we’ve been trying and winning cases just like yours for more than 55 years.
+At Paige J. Donnelly, Ltd., we’ve been trying and winning cases just like yours for more than 61 years.
 We are committed to seeing that you collect all that you are entitled to.

 Do I really need a lawyer or should I represent myself?